Gluten Sensitivity: Why Wheat Causes Bloating and Bad Gas

 All in all, there are many good reasons to minimize grain foods, and particularly processed wheat products, that provide your body with a flood of empty calories, yet next to no nutritional value.

-Not only will you avoid digestion problems with gluten and fructans, you’ll also greatly reduce your risk of diabetes, heart disease and obesity from high carbohydrate consumption.
+Not only will you avoid digestion problems with gluten and fructans, you’ll also greatly reduce your risk of obesity and other serious conditions associated with high carbohydrate consumption.

-However, if you have wheat allergy symptoms, or are fully gluten intolerant, then it’s vital to your long-term health to make the switch to foods on the gluten-free list ahead.
+However, if you have wheat allergy symptoms, or are fully intolerant, then it’s vital to your long-term wellness to make the switch to foods on the gluten-free list ahead.

-Fortunately, most gluten-free alternatives to wheat, barley and rye are also low in fructans, so avoiding one will also generally avoid the other.
+Fortunately, most gliadin-free alternatives to wheat, barley and rye are also low in fructans, so avoiding one will also generally avoid the other.

 The only exception to this is gluten-free products still made from wheat, barley or rye.
-These are usually still high sources of indigestible fructans that can cause bloating and gas.
+These are usually still high sources of indigestible fructans that can cause bloating and gas on their own.

 A List of High Gluten Foods